nvenayak/impact/docs/source/readme.md

     pip install -r requirements_modeling.txt
     pip install -r requirements_docs.txt

-Install the package, use develop mode to ensure all the relative paths remain correct.
+Install the package

+    python setup.py install

+Optionally, developers may wish to use the develop flag to install the package from the current location, rather than installing in the default Python installation

 	python setup.py develop

 ### Updating
 To update to the latest version, run the following in the root folder:

     git pull

+### Tests
+Impact comes with scripts that test the proper functioning of the package.
+These are available in the tests folder.
+Every build of impact is tested with these scripts before deployment on github.

 ## Documentation

-The documentation is available in `docs` or a rendered version is available [here](http://nvenayak.github.io/impact/)
+The documentation is available in `docs` or a rendered version is available [here](http://impact.readthedocs.io/en/latest/)

+## Starter Files
+A starter ipynb which can be opened with Jupyter notebook has been provided in the Examples_and_Helpers folders.
+The file comes with comments which will assist users in analyzing their data.
+A helper file to create trial identifiers has also been provided in the Examples_and_Helpers folder.